1. Will I have to pay any course tuition fees?

 10. I receive benefits, can I still get funding?

 If you receive benefits and plan to study full-time, you should check how your payments might be affected before enrolling at the college.
-Talk to your local benefits office or contact us before you apply for a course.
+Talk to your local benefits office before you apply for a course.

 11. I am looking to get a part-time job to get more money.
 How can you help?